Oppo Reno 6 release date, price, specs and what you need to know

 These phones follow the Oppo Reno 5 series, which you may know better as the Oppo Find X3 Lite and Find X3 Neo (as they got launched in the West as more affordable alternatives to the premium Oppo Find X3 Pro).

-At the moment, the Oppo Reno 6 series has only been confirmed for China - the launch event took place in the country - but we could well see a global launch at some point in the future, as we did for the first, second and fourth series too.
+At the moment, the Oppo Reno 6 series has only been unveiled for China - the launch event took place in the country - but Oppo has confirmed a Europe launch for the phones is planned too.

 Below we've got all the information you need on the Oppo Reno 6, Pro and Pro Plus, and if we hear about global availability or prices we'll update this article.